F

 But, as Rower herself wisely observes, while good seems to perpetuate more good, bad also “seems to generate bad.”
 So when her long-time partner, Heather Lewis, committed suicide in 2002, Rower abandoned writing altogether for nearly twenty years.
 Yet, despite the hiatus, her writer’s affidavit holds true, attested for by the revised and expanded edition of If You’re a Girl – a dizzying, and dazzling, “circling back,” comprising the original stories laced with new writings from 2023, and selected excerpts from her two novels, Armed Response (1995) and Lee & Elaine (2002).

-It’s with this that she begins the collection, reflecting on her complicated feelings towards Lewis in “Notice,” entitled after Lewis’ own novel which was posthumously published alongside Rower’s.
-The way she speaks of loss may come as a shock to some, but anyone who knows it well will recognize only painstaking honesty.
+It’s with this that she begins the collection, reflecting on her complicated feelings towards Lewis in “Notice,” entitled after Lewis’ own novel also recently published posthumously.
+Though the way she speaks of loss may come as a shock to some, anyone who knows it well will recognize only painstaking honesty.
 Pain and humour make the double-edged sword of grief, she knows.
 An unflinching command over syntax is enough to remind the reader of this truth.
 Ironically, it appears most virtuosically in the haunting childhood anecdote of her uncle Leo Robin, Hollywood songwriter whose “fondness for clever titles, funny rhymes, corny puns, off-colour double meanings” Rower claims to have inherited.
-Dirt-covered from playing outside in the yard, young Leo’s mother cleans him up only for him to begin sobbing inconsolably, hilariously begging to put the dirt back on his face.
+Dirt-covered from playing outside in the yard, young Leo’s mother cleans him up only for him to begin crying inconsolably, hilariously begging to put the dirt back on his face.
 Only on “January 3, at Hillside Memorial Park, in sunny California,” Rower coolly notes, did he finally.

 Image source: @JillianLuft